MohammadmahdiRahimi/sentiment-tree-models/docs/USAGE.md

 ## Examples

 See the `scripts/` directory for complete working examples:
-- `quick_run.py`: Simple training example
+- `train.py`: Full-featured training script with command-line arguments

-- `train.py`: Full-featured training script with argument parsing
+See `tests/test_integration.py` for usage examples of all models.

 ## Further Reading